9 Magnificent Green Peas benefits (Matar) + Healthy Recipes

 5. Constipation relief

 Green peas have a Glycemic Index rank of 22 which is low.
 GI indicates of how quickly the carbohydrates will raise the blood glucose levels.
 Foods rank from 0 to 50 are low GI, 51 to 69 are medium and 70 to 100 are high.
 Foods that are high in GI are not suitable for weight loss and diabetics as they affect the blood sugar control levels.
 Data suggest that high fibre diets have hypoglycemic effects and may lead to marked changes in diabetic control (7).
-Paneer Mutter Biryani is a great recipe to as it is oil free and low in fat suitable for diabetics.
+Matarsutir Kochuri is a great snack recipe as it is baked and low in fat suitable for diabetics.

 7. Reduces Cholesterol Levels